RashVeera/NetflixGPT/README.md

 - **Main Movie Display** - Shows main movie trailer in background, title, and description.
 - **Movie Suggestions** - AI-powered movie suggestions based on user preferences.
 - **Multiple Movie Lists** - Dynamic categories of movies, such as popular and trending.
-- **Search Bar with GPT** - A search bar powered by OpenAI GPT for interactive movie suggestions.
+- **Search Bar with GPT** - A search bar powered by Groq GPT for interactive movie suggestions.

 ## Project Setup and Structure